Abuse of marijuana

 Individuals abusing marijuana often exhibit the following signs and symptoms:

-- Repeated problems with the police and the law due to marijuana us
+- Repeated problems with the police and the law due to marijuana use.

-Marijuana abuse can cause serious problems in your life, career, legal standing, and overall health.
+Furthermore, marijuana abuse can cause serious problems in your life, career, legal standing, and overall health.
 Abusers of marijuana often choose to spend time getting and using the drug instead of giving meaningful time to their families and friends.
 Marijuana abusers often have conflict with their close relationships and colleagues due to their inability to perform and finish responsibilities at work, home or school.
 They also have history of repeated arrests and incarcerations due to violations of local drug possession laws.
 They also suffer from numerous health problems and physical disabilities brought by marijuana use.
-Because of these social, legal, financial and health risks of using, people who want to quit may require marijuana addiction treatment.
+Because of these social, legal, financial and health risks of using, people who want to quit may require medical marijuana detox as well as a structured marijuana addiction treatment.

 Risks of marijuana abuse